Despite their convenience, there are drawbacks when it comes to relying on web applications for business processes.

 Whenever possible, schedule penetration tests for web applications to test out its capability of handling sensitive data.
 This can help find out web application vulnerabilities immediately.

 This can help find out web application vulnerabilities quickly.

-Malware can be categorized in different groups since they work to achieve different goals- Spyware, Viruses, Ransomware, Worms, and Trojans.
+Malware can be categorized into different groups since they work to achieve different goals- Spyware, Viruses, Ransomware, Worms, and Trojans.

 To combat this problem, make sure to install and keep firewalls up to date.
 Ensure that all your operating systems have been updated as well.
 You can also engage developers and antispam/virus experts to come up with preventative measures to remove and spot malware infections.